kpcyrd/worker-ratelimit/README.md

 [docs-img]:     https://docs.rs/worker-ratelimit/badge.svg
 [docs]:         https://docs.rs/worker-ratelimit

-This is a general purpose rate limiting library for Cloudflare Workers.
-It builds on top of Cloudflare Workers KV for storage.
+This is a general purpose rate limiting library for [Cloudflare Workers](https://github.com/cloudflare/workers-rs).
+It builds on top of [Cloudflare Workers KV](https://developers.cloudflare.com/kv/) for storage.

-This library is meant to compile to WebAssembly and execute on Cloudflare's serverless plattform.
+This library is meant to compile to WebAssembly and execute on [Cloudflare's serverless plattform](https://workers.cloudflare.com/).
 Please note, this is not an official Cloudflare project and implements rate-limiting non-atomically, on best-effort basis, meaning it may fail to count some actions happening in quick succession.
-Users may be able to go slightly above the configured limits, but once they are reached the limit is effective.
+Users may be able to go slightly above the configured limits, but once they are reached the limits are effective.
+Ratelimiting is implemented with a BTree-based sliding-window algorithm.

 This library is meant to work with features available on free-tier.
 For more serious use definitely also consider the "Security > WAF > Rate limiting rules" settings.